Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS WAF – Web Application Firewall

 * Protects your web applications from common web exploits (Layer 7)
+* Deploy on:
-* Deploy on Application Load Balancer, API Gateway, CloudFront
+  * Application Load Balancer
+  * API Gateway REST API
+  * CloudFront
+  * AppSync
 * `Web ACLs` – You use a web access control list (ACL) to protect a set of AWS resources
-* `Rules` – Each rule contains a statement that defines the inspection criteria, and an action to take if a web request meets the criteria
+* `Rules` – Each rule contains a statement that defines the inspection criteria, and an action to take if a web request meets the criteria.
+Can be created based on conditions like HTTP headers, HTTP body, URI strings, SQL injection, and cross-site scripting
 * `Rule groups` – You can use rules individually or in reusable rule groups
 * `IP Sets` - An IP set provides a collection of IP addresses and IP address ranges that you want to use together in a rule statement
 * `Regex Pattern Set` - A regex pattern set provides a collection of regular expressions that you want to use together in a rule statement

+!!! tip

+    You are charged for each web ACL configured on AWS WAF.

 #### Define Web ACL (Web Access Control List)